How to Select the Best Customer Experience Management Software

 After it became apparent that simply gathering data and feedback from surveys didn’t bridge the gap to actually fixing problems, the next step for customer experience management vendors and their clients was figuring out how to, well, fix problems.
 These brands had business challenges, and they had big data.
 What did building a connection between the two end up looking like?

-The truth is that, whether back in the day or right now, a lot of organisations still haven’t quite figured that out.
+The truth is that, whether back in the day or right now, a lot of organizations still haven’t quite figured that out.
 You might say that brands should simply take a look at their data and infer solutions from there, but for many companies, their big data is literally too big to make that idea feasible.
 There’s simply too much noise and no easy way to find signals in it.
 Or at least… that was the case until relatively recently.

 Going Beyond Customer Experience Management

 Until the last few years, one of the biggest bywords of customer experience management was basically to gather as much data as possible and hope that brands could use it to adequately react to customer and employee complaints after the fact.
-This philosophy played out in the form of customer experience teams who kept their data siloed or vendors who offered entirely reaction-based and DIY solutions without much customisability or human expertise.
+This philosophy played out in the form of customer experience teams who kept their data siloed or vendors who offered entirely reaction-based and DIY solutions without much customizability or human expertise.

 At InMoment, however, we believe that the experience management story should be an Experience Improvement (XI) revolution.
 As you’ve seen by now, while data and metrics are certainly very important, just having a large pile of them doesn’t actually translate to solutions for business challenges, customer relationships, employee retention, or countless other experience factors.
 Successful customer experience management demands much more.